Avikam03/Subleasy/README.md

 # Subleasy
-A simple app that helps you find sublets nearby.
+An elegant solution to finding sublets nearby.